 Private, spacious patient rooms

 This healing, restorative environment has an abundance of windows to let in the sunlight—not just in the public areas but also in therapy rooms and patient rooms.
-Two units—a 16-bed stroke unit and a second unit containing 16 additional beds, including bariatric suites, are located to the left of the lobby.
-All patient rooms are private.
+To the left of the lobby is a 32-bed unit featuring all private rooms and several bariatric suites.

 The larger bariatric suites feature oversize doorways, furniture and mechanical beds and special equipment such as overhead lifts.
 These rooms also accommodate patients with severe spinal cord injuries.

 To the right of the lobby, the cafeteria offers a cheery environment for visitors, staff and patients, as well as a separate, eight-person dysphagia dining room for stroke or brain injury patients who have difficulty swallowing.
 Patients receive meal-related therapy in this supervised environment so they can safely socialize with others at mealtimes.

 - A dedicated pharmacy and a point-of-care testing lab

 - Small group activity rooms for playing games, watching TV or accessing family education computers